saurDaemon/Weather-and-News/README.md

 3. HttpURLConnection

 #### Image loading
-For learning experience , 3 methods are used for image loading :
+For learning experience , 2 methods are used for image loading :
 1. Glide
 2. Volley ImageLoader
-3. Retrofit 2

 #### Json Parsing
 For learning experience , following are the approaches :